Cal-Learn Program Definitions

 Adequate Progress

-Adequate Progress is when the teen parent makes a “D” grade point average for the current quarter (at least 1.0, but less than 2.0) on a report card or as reported by an approved school that offers a high school diploma equivalent, (i.e., Adult Education program or Alternative School).
+Adequate progress is defined as a teen parent earning a “D” grade point average for the current quarter (at least 1.0, but less than 2.0) on a report card or as reported by an approved school that offers a high school diploma or its equivalent, (i.e., Adult Education program or Alternative School).
 This determination is submitted by the Cal-Learn Case Manager as determined/reported by the teen’s school or program.
-If a Cal-Learn teen parent makes adequate progress for the current quarter or semester, there is no change in the CalWORKs grant (there is no bonus or penalty applied).
+If a Cal-Learn teen parent makes adequate progress for the current quarter or semester, there is no bonus applied.

 Cal-Learn Provider

-PPMM is contracted with the SCC PhD to serve as the service provider for the AFLP and Cal-Learn program services.
-The PPMM is responsible for providing the necessary case management services to assist the teen parent in obtaining their high school diploma or its equivalent and becoming self-sufficient.
+PPMM is contracted with the Santa Clara County Public Health Department (SCC PHD) to serve as the service provider for the Adolescent Family Life Program (AFLP) and Cal-Learn program services.
+The PPMM is responsible for providing the necessary case management services to assist the teen parent in obtaining their high school diploma or its equivalent and working toward self-sufficiency.

 Bonus

-A bonus is the payment of money made to the AU when the teen parent makes satisfactory progress in the teen parent’s educational program and/or receives a high school diploma or the equivalent.
-A bonus may be paid directly to the Cal-Learn teen participant if they complete their GED or High School Diploma.
-The Cal-Learn Case Manager notifies the Cal-Learn CWES Worker who authorizes the payment.
+A bonus is a payment made to the Cal-Learn participant when the teen parent makes satisfactory progress in their educational program and/or receives a high school diploma or its equivalent.
+A bonus may be paid directly to the Cal-Learn teen participant if they complete their General Educational Development (GED) or High School Diploma.
+The Cal-Learn Case Manager notifies the Cal-Learn CalWORKs Employment Services (CWES) Worker, who authorizes the payment.

 Cal-Learn Teen Parent

-A Cal-Learn Teen Parent is a teen parent who is not exempt from the Cal-Learn program and who has been approved by CalWORKs and received his/her Cal-Learn program notification from the Cal-Learn service provider, PPMM.
+A Cal-Learn teen parent is an individual who is not exempt from the Cal-Learn program and has been approved by CalWORKs and received their Cal-Learn program notification from the Cal-Learn service provider, PPMM.

 Exemptions/Deferrals/Good Cause

-Exemptions, deferrals and good cause refer to a teen parent who is not required to participate in the Cal-Learn program because specific exemption criteria is met.
+Exemptions, deferrals and good cause refer to a teen parent who is not required to participate in the Cal-Learn program because specific exemption criteria are met.
 Exemptions, deferrals and good cause are determined and verified by the Cal-Learn Case Manager.
-An exempt teen parent receives no services and is not subject to either penalties or bonuses.
-A deferred teen parent may receive case management services, but is not subject to the penalties, bonuses or paid supportive services.
+An exempt teen parent does not receive any case management services but is eligible for the $100 bonuses.
+A deferred teen parent may receive case management services and is eligible for the $100 bonuses.

-Exemptions/deferrals/good cause verification must be determined and provided to the Cal-Learn CWES Worker prior to the current CL8 report card due date.
+Exemptions/deferrals/good cause verification must be determined and provided to the Cal-Learn CWES Worker.

 Penalty